kudobuilder/kudo/keps/0021-kudo-upgrade.md

 Write specific migration code that targets a KUDO manager version range and executes manual migration steps.

 Each migration should have a validate-step that checks if the migration is possible.
+  - This might be problematic if multiple steps are to be executed - Can we validate a steps before the previous one is applied?

 The update for prerequisites is tied to the version of KUDO manager:
 - There is a list of migrations: